-Two hunger-striking teachers go on trial in Turkey
+Trial of two hunger-striking teachers opens in Turkey

-(CNN)Two incarcerated Turkish academics who have been on hunger strike for the last six months appeared in an Ankara court on Thursday charged with terror-related offenses.
+(CNN)The trial of two incarcerated Turkish teachers who have been on hunger strike for the last six months started in Ankara on Thursday.
+Neither of the accused were in court.

-Nuriye Gulmen and Semih Ozakca were fired from their jobs in a crackdown following the failed coup against President Recep Tayyip Erdogan last year.
+Nuriye Gulmen and Semih Ozakca — who are charged with terror-related offenses — were fired from their jobs in a crackdown following the failed coup against President Recep Tayyip Erdogan last year.

+The gendarmerie (or military police) claimed the two could try to escape if brought to court, according to Reuters.

 Since November, the pair had protested the government-imposed suspensions, according to Amnesty International, and called upon the government to return jobs to the thousands of public employees who had been dismissed following the coup attempt.

-Gulmen and Ozakca were remanded in custody in May and charged with ties to the radical leftist DHKP-C group -- which has been designated a terrorist organization in the country.
+The two teachers were remanded in custody in May and charged with ties to the radical leftist DHKP-C group -- which has been designated a terrorist organization in the country.

-"Shortly before their first hearing, they were left without lawyers amid an already existing restriction on lawyer visits," Ozakca's wife Esra told Hurriyet.
-"They were the lawyers who followed the case since the beginning."

-Warrants were issued on Tuesday for 18 lawyers from the two law offices representing the academics, a lawyer also involved in the pair's defense told Reuters.
+The pair's original lawyers were also not present in court after detention warrants for 18 of them were issued by Turkish authorities earlier this week, Reuters reported.
+Instead, at least 100 lawyers were present at the courthouse to defend the teachers, Reuters said.
+Following the first hearing, the case was adjourned until September 28.

+As proceedings got underway, Reuters said, police used tear gas to disperse demonstrators who had gathered outside the courthouse.
+At least 20 protesters were taken away following the clashes with authorities.

-Around 250 people died standing up to the soldiers who took part in the uprising, and thousands of alleged plotters were rounded up the next day.
+About 250 people died standing up to the soldiers who took part in the uprising, and thousands of alleged plotters were rounded up the next day.
 Erdogan says exiled former ally Fethullah Gulen was behind the attempt, a charge the US-based cleric has denied.

 Erdogan's purge